 The track owner, or authorized agent of the track owner, must present the unserviceable track and proof of purchase to a participating dealership.
-The track owner or authorized agent must also completely fill out and sign a LOC Performance Rubber track Calim Form.
-This caim form must be accompanied by a clear and visible photograph of the warrantly condition that made the track unserviceable.
+The track owner or authorized agent must also completely fill out and sign a LOC Performance Rubber Track Calim Form.
+This claim form must be accompanied by a clear and visible photograph of the warrantly and the track unserviceable.
 These should be sent to LOC Performance's warrantly administrator.
 The track owner or authorized agent must pay for taxes, installation or any other additional service ordered at the time of adjustment.
-Warrantly track must be purchased within 90 days of Loc Performance's approval of the warrantly calim must pay the additional service ordered at the time of adjustment.
-Warrantly track must be purchased within 90 days of Loc Performance's approval of the warrantly calim days of the adjustment.
+Warrantly track must be purchased within 90 days of Loc Performance's approval of the warrantly claim.

-All warranty claim forms must be accompanied by a valid LOC Performance Rubber Track Claim Form, which includes: > TM number of the track > Date of track purchase
+All warranty claim forms must be accompanied by a valid LOC Performance Rubber Track Claim Form, which includes: > TM number of the track

-Date track became unserviceable Picture of condition that rendered track unserviceable Picture of equipment on which track was operating track_warranty@locper.com
+Date of track purchase Date track became unserviceable Picture of condition that rendered track unserviceable Picture of equipment on which track was operating track\warranty@locper.com

-The track TM number will be found on the nubber track either embossed on the inside wheel path of the track and/or molded on the top of several of the guide/trive lugs.
-The TM number begins with the lefters "TM" followed by 6 numeric digits dexamble.
-TM2561673.
+The track TM number will be found on the nubber track ether embossed on the inside wheel path of the track and/or molded on the top of several of the guided/twe Lugs.
+The TM number begins with the letters "TM" followed by 6 numeric digits (example: TM256167).

 In order for claims to be processed, the dealer must submit the completed claim form and the photographs to.
-Loc Performance Attn: Warranty Department 1115 S. Wayne Street, SL Marys, OH 45885 Or via e-mail:
+Loc Performance Atthe Warranty Department 1115 S. Wayne Street, SL Marys, OH 45885 Of via e-mail.